MattesGroeger/MGCommand/Readme.md

 ### Asynchronous command

 Sometimes your command execution may not finish synchronously.
 In that case you may want to use the `MGAsyncCommand`.
-This command will not finish until a callback method has been called.
-This callback method will be set by the parent `CommandGroup` before execution ([see next paragraph](https://github.com/MattesGroeger/MGCommand/edit/master/Readme.md#executing-several-commands-at-once)).
+This command will not finish until a `completeHandler` method has been called.
+This `completeHandler` method will be set by the parent `CommandGroup` before execution ([see next paragraph](https://github.com/MattesGroeger/MGCommand/edit/master/Readme.md#executing-several-commands-at-once)).
 The following command finishes after a given delay ([taken from the example project](https://github.com/MattesGroeger/MGCommand/tree/master/MGCommandExample/Classes)):

 ```objective-c
 @interface DelayCommand : NSObject <MGAsyncCommand>